zengenti/contensis-react-base/MIGRATE-V4.md

 **Change:** `reducers.ts`

-> ℹ️ If you are using search minilists throughout your project this would be a good place to load your search config so it is available in any route
+> 💡 If you are using search minilists throughout your project these would be the best places to load your search config and sagas so it is available in any route

 ```typescript
 import { reducer as SearchReducer } from '@zengenti/contensis-react-base/search'; // ❌ delete this